- At Home Treatment

 Antibiotics and middle ear infections

-- AAP guidelines for middle ear infection (otitis media) recommend first line use of antibiotics (in lieu of purely pain management) in children younger than 2 years of age experiencing moderate to severe ear pain and fever greater than 102.2.
+- AAP guidelines for a middle ear infection (otitis media) recommend first-line use of antibiotics (in lieu of purely pain management) in children younger than 2 years of age experiencing moderate to severe ear pain and a fever greater than 102.2.
 F (39 C).
 This recommendation reflects the knowledge that this age group is much more likely to have a bacterial cause of a middle ear infection versus a viral cause in children above two years of age.

 - Children between 6 months to 2 years of age who are not having severe pain and do not have a temperature greater than 102.2 are candidates for parental monitoring without antibiotics.

 - Children older than two years of age should be monitored.

 - Regardless of therapy type (observation or antibiotics), parents or caregivers must have access to medical follow-up should symptoms worsen.

 - Inner ear infections are rare, and usually need to be treated by an Ear, Nose, and Throat specialist.